cloud36/causalcuriosity/bias_correction_paid_search.md

 ## Overview

+(in-progress)

-This paper looks at the problems with endogeneity in media mix modeling and specifically with paid search.
+This paper looks at the problem of endogeneity in media mix modeling (MMM), specifically with paid search.

-**Endogeneity:** Is a term often used and econometrics and refers to with an explantory variable is correlated with the error term.
-Put differently, endogeneity is when the independent variables (assumed to be exogenous in OLS) as actually correlated and impacting each other.
+**Endogeneity:** This term is used in econometrics and refers to an explanatory variable that is correlated with the error term.
+Put differently, endogeneity is when the independent variables (assumed to be exogenous in OLS) are actually correlated and impacting each other.

-This paper uses Pearl back-door criteria to control for bias.
+This paper uses Pearl's back-door criteria to control for the bias that arised from endogeneity.

-In MMM, endogeneity is a particular problem becuase ad targeting and spend are driven by a common underlying cause i.e. demand.
-For example, a customer may only visit a website if they are interested in a product and visitng that website may activate ad retargeting.
-Therefore, underlying customer demand is a confounding variable if not accounted for when measuring ad effectivness.
+In MMM, endogeneity is a particular problem because ad-targeting and spend are driven by a common underlying cause i.e. demand.
+For example, a customer may only visit a website if they are interested in a product and visiting that website may activate ad retargeting.
+Therefore, consumer demand is an unobserved variable driving both the sale and retargeting.

 ### Pearl's Causal Theory

-A brief overview of Pearl's causal theory is provided.
+To continue we briefly summarize Pearl's causal thoery.

-The overarching idea behind Pearl's causal theory is the use of graphical models.
-The use of graphical models has several benefits:

-1. Use domain knowledge to encode causal effects.
-2. Allows us to test for conditionl independence between variables using d-seperation.
+The overarching idea behind Pearl's causal theory is the use of graphical models, which allow us to encode causal relationships and encode the data generating process.
+Additionally, it allows us to test for conditional independence between variables using d-separation.

+Below, are some useful definitions:

-**D-Seperation**: A path between two nodes in a graph is considered to be d(directed)-seperated by another set of variables Z if either of the following criteria are meant:
+**D-Separation**: A path between two nodes in a graph is considered to be d(directed)-seperated by another set of variables Z if either of the following criteria are meant:

 1. The path contains a chain or a fork: x -> z -> y or x <- z -> y.
 2. The contains an inverted fork: x -> zz <- y where z is not in zz nor in any of its descendants.